Below is a summary of the CO2 services we currently offer. More detailed information can be found further down this page.

 We do not offer buy-in refunds, nor do we buy back tanks.

-There are a couple of ways.
-The easiest is weight.
-An empty aluminum tank weighs about 7-8lbs, whereas an empty steel tank is almost double that.
+Another method is by weight: an empty aluminum tank weighs about 7–8 lbs, whereas an empty steel tank is almost double that.

 A lot of regulators come with gauges that show you the level of gas in your tank.
 Those gauges can be somewhat unreliable.
 Temperature of gas, size of tank can adjust the measurement.